JanaHeyn/JanaHeyn/README.md

 ### Hi out there 👋

-Hello, my name is Jana Heyn and i am from Cologne, Germany.
+Hello, my name is Jana Heyn and i am based in Cologne, Germany.

 ![](Readme_Banner.png)